 Remember in the intro we mentioned tax incentives?
 When in doubt, IRS publication 969 is the source document for what we’re saying here.
 We recommend you “google” and download the latest PDF for a quick read.
 We’re not linking it here because the information changes with each tax year.

 Health savings accounts, or HSA, let people set aside money pre-tax for health and medical expenses not covered by their insurance plan.
-There’s never a deadline for using money in an H.S.A., and the account goes with you if you change jobs.
-The accounts must be paired with a health plan that meets specific criteria, like a high deductible.
+There’s never a deadline for using money in an HSA, and the account goes with you if you change jobs.
+Your HSA accounts must be paired with an HSA-compatible high deductible health plan.
 For 2022, contributions may be as high as $3,650 for individuals and $7,300 for family coverage.
-People 55 and older can set aside an additional $1,000 in catch-up contributions
+People 55 and older can set aside an additional $1,000 in catch-up contributions.
+Some employers will offer an HSA employer contribution as well.

 #1 Thou shalt have one, and only one, high deductible health plan with a health savings account